Sohcahtoa82/CGMinerManager/README.md

       Intensity to use while the computer is idle.
 Default: 20
   --inuseintensity | -iui <intensity>
       Intensity to use while the computer is in use.
 Default: 17
+  --fullscreen | -fs <intensity> <x> <y>
+      Enable the use of intensity adjustment when a full--screen program is detected.
+If this option is not specified, this feature will be disabled.
+See README for more information.
   --throttler | -t <process> <intensity>
       Drops intensity to the specified value when the named process is running.
       Note that the process name is NOT case-sensitive.